John-Varghese-EH/ESP32CAM-ONVIF/ESP32CAM-ONVIF/data/README.md

 ⚠️ **These files are NOT directly used by the firmware!**

-The actual web interface is embedded in `index_html.h` as a single PROGMEM string for better performance and easier deployment.
+The actual web interface is embedded in as a single PROGMEM string for better performance and easier deployment.

 ## File Structure